paarthxx/xyz/content/burn.md

 the following is intended to help you be an involved witness, and if called, to be a participant in subsequent years.

-i did a tonne of research leading up to my first burn. i scoured reddit for as much useful information as possible, trawled through a plethora of 'packing lists', and spoke to friends that had attended in previous years. despite my efforts, there's still so much i wish i had known and been better prepared for.
+i did a tonne of research leading up to my first burn. i scoured reddit for as much useful information as possible, trawled through a plethora of 'packing lists', and spoke to friends that had attended in previous years. despite my efforts, there's still so much i wish i had known and been better prepared for. below is what i found to be most critical that i didn't find anywhere else, though it's unlikely no one else has thought of them.

 <br>